High Civilization: Critical reception

 Deborah Wilker, reviewing High Civilization for the South Florida Sun Sentinel, called it a diverse, pleasant album which should both encourage positive perceptions of the Bee Gees and "find an audience with loyal fans".
 NME reviewer David Quantick believed it to be a "fine" record that, while not "too thrilling" for fans of the Farm, was "still about eight trillion times less dull than Phil Collins.
 Which is fine by me."
 Greg Kot of the Anderson Independent-Mail wrote that the group "show a little muscle" on High Civilization, enough to "keep them from oblivion" if not enough for a "triumphant return".
 The Philadelphia Inquirer reviewer William R. Macklin considered it further proof, after E.S.P. and One, that the Bee Gees were perhaps making "the best music of their careers", deeming it a "worthy" work that occasionally "stumbles on its own covert ambitions".
-He believed that, because of the album's numerous melodic quirks – including the minor-key chorus on "Evolution" – its songs "play like shorts at an art theater".
+He believed that, because of the album's numerous melodic quirks—including the minor-key chorus on "Evolution"—its songs "play like shorts at an art theater".

 Harry Fisher, for The Morning Call, believed the album to be "good, even if it could have been better", writing that despite their age, the group "still sound inspired" and continue to "combine eloquent, three-part harmonies with solid songwriting".
 However, he criticised how the vocals are "mixed into oblivion" beneath the electronics and effects, which get "old real quick".
 Similarly, Barbara Jaegar of The Record considered it a worthy follow-up to E.S.P. and One that nonetheless "sometimes crashes under the weight of its own ambitions", praising the "meticulously arranged" love songs but panning the art-rock songs, saying: "Downplaying their voices in favour of heavy electronic instrumentation and studio gimmicks, the sound is sterile and unappealing."
-The Indianapolis Star reviewer Lynn Dean Ford believes that the Bee Gees were aiming for a new audience of MTV and VH-1 viewers.
-She comments that their "falsettos, harmonies and victim-of-love themes" remained, but not the "tender emotion" typical of their work, as it "drowns in the cold synths and harsh drum machines that further stunt this album's already questionable potential."
+The Indianapolis Star reviewer Lynn Dean Ford believed that the Bee Gees were aiming for a new audience of MTV and VH-1 viewers.
+She commented that their "falsettos, harmonies and victim-of-love themes" remained, but not the "tender emotion" typical of their work, as it "drowns in the cold synths and harsh drum machines that further stunt this album's already questionable potential."